+description

-description This course investigates multiple methods of digital image-making and their synergistic relation to one another while recognizing both individual and collaborative, written and visual, curatorial and editorial strengths.
-Students develop and apply their photographic, typographic, illustrative, branding, and vectoring skills in a collaboratively-produced design publication.
-By merging two sets of new-found, formal and conceptual design chops with original authorship, students understand how to expand their scope of creating meaningful design.
+This course investigates multiple methods of digital image-making and their synergistic relation to one another while recognizing both individual and collaborative, written and visual, curatorial and editorial strengths.
+Students develop and apply their photographic, typographic, illustrative, branding, and vectoring skills through two very different outlets: A] An individual self-promo project, and B] A collaboratively-produced design publication.
+By practicing and bouncing between two very different methods of working, students stay fresh while applying their new-found, formal and conceptual design chops deliverables through original authorship and meaningful design.